Index

 Procedures And Compensation For Land Acquisition Disputes

 Section 15 upholds the principle that property cannot be acquired without providing the owner a fair opportunity to be heard.
-The preliminary notification aims to gather objections from property owners or interested parties, allowing them to express concerns about the government’s acquisition plans.
+The preliminary notification aims to gather objections from property owners or interested parties.
+This allows them to express concerns about the government’s acquisition plans.
 Objections must be submitted in writing to the Collector within 60 days of the preliminary notification’s publication.
 The Collector will hear the objections and submit a report with recommendations and cost approximations to the government.
 The government’s decision on these objections, as mandated by Section 15(3), is binding.

 The Administrator is tasked with drafting the Rehabilitation and Resettlement Scheme based on the survey and census data.
 This draft must outline the rehabilitation and resettlement rights for each landowner and landless individual affected by the relocation.
 It must also set a deadline for the scheme’s implementation and detail the government structures, public amenities, and infrastructure to be provided in the resettlement area.
 A public hearing must be held in the affected region to disclose these specifics and gather feedback before finalising the draft.